icza/screp/README.md

 StarCraft: Brood War replay parser.

-Initially this parser was developed as part of the [repMastered](https://github.com/icza/repmastered) project (the initial history can be found there), but was outsourced here as a separate project.

 The package is designed to be used by other packages or apps, and is safe for concurrent use.
 There is also an example CLI app that can be used standalone.